netdata/netdata/DOCUMENTATION.md

 **Netdata is real-time health monitoring and performance troubleshooting for systems and applications.** It helps you instantly diagnose slowdowns and anomalies in your infrastructure with thousands of metrics, interactive visualizations, and insightful health alarms.
-With long-term metrics storage, you can simplify your monitoring stack and get all the benefits of per-granularity metrics at any scale.
+Plus, long-term storage comes ready out-of-the-box, so can collect, monitor, and maintain your metrics in one insightful place.

 ## Navigating the Netdata documentation